kb3gzo/bb-rad/README.md

 ### Status Reporting

     * Server Status
-      Provides detailed information on the server daloRADIUS is deployed.
+      Provides detailed information on the server BB-RAD is deployed.
       Information such as CPU utilization, uptime, memory, disks information, and more.
     * RADIUS Status
       Provides information whether the freeradius server is running along with the database